 Grounds for Termination

-Grounds for termination include i) Dismissal of an employee due to business related reasons; ii) Dismissal of an employee due to reasons related to the individual employee; iii) Collective dismissal based on objective grounds; iv) Resignation by the employee; v) Expiration of the contract term or end of the specific job; vi) Employer’s death, retirement or permanent illness.
+Grounds for termination include: i) dismissal of an employee due to business related reasons; ii) dismissal of an employee due to reasons related to the individual employee; iii) collective dismissal based on objective grounds; iv) resignation by the employee; v) expiration of the contract term or end of the specific job; and vi) employer’s death, retirement or permanent illness.

 It is not required for the parties to enter into a settlement agreement.
-To obtain clarity between the parties it is, however, considered best practice.
+However, to obtain clarity between the parties, it is considered best practice.

 An employee is entitled to a negotiation meeting with the employer, but only if the employee has been notified within two weeks after the dismissal.
 The employee can accept or challenge the termination decision.
 If the employee challenges the notice of termination, the employee will be entitled to remain in his or her position until a court has settled the case, provided that the employee has finished his or her trial period.
 This, in worst-case scenario, may take two to three years.
 During this period, the employee has the right to keep working as usual and to keep receiving a salary as usual.

 The Working Environment Act regulates the employee’s right to notify the employer, public authorities, the media or others in whistleblowing cases.
-According to Section 2-A (1) an employee has a right to notify of censurable conditions at the employer’s undertaking.
+An employee has a right to notify of censurable conditions at the employer’s undertaking.
 The same applies to workers hired from temporary-work agencies.
 The employee shall proceed responsibly when making such notification, notwithstanding the right to notify in accordance with the duty to notify or the undertaking’s routines for notification.
 The same applies to notification to supervisory authorities or other public authorities.
-Retaliation against an employee who notifies pursuant to section 2 A-1 is prohibited.
+Retaliation against an employee who makes such a notification is prohibited.
 The same applies for workers hired from temporary-work agencies.
 The prohibition applies for both employers and hirers.
 Anyone who has been subject to unlawful retaliation may claim compensation without regard to the fault of the employer or hirer.
-It is recommended for the employee to seek counselling before notifying of censurable conditions.
-The Norwegian Labour Inspection Authority, an employee representative, or a lawyer may consult in such matters.